Francesca DiMattio

-Francesca DiMattio (born 1981) is an American artist born and based in New York City.
-She makes paintings and ceramic sculpture that weave elements using architectural, design, cultural and historical references.
+Francesca DiMattio (born 1981) is an American artist born and based in Dumbo, Brooklyn in New York City.
+Her paintings and ceramic sculpture weave elements together with architectural, design, cultural, and historical references.

-Life

-DiMattio grew up in the Chelsea neighborhood of New York City.
-Her mother was a college counselor and ceramist and her father was a vision scientist in the Physiology Dept. at NYU Medical Center.
-She attended NYC Public schools including the Lab School and LaGuardia High School of Music and Art graduating in 1999.
-She received her BFA from the Cooper Union in 2003 and her MFA from Columbia University of the Arts in 2005.
+DiMattio grew up in the Chelsea neighborhood of Manhattan.
+Her mother was a college counselor and ceramist and her father was a vision scientist in the Physiology Dept. at NYU Langone Health in Manhattan.
+She attended NYC public schools including the Lab School and LaGuardia High School of Music & Art graduating in 1999.
+She received her BFA degree from Cooper Union in Lower Manhattan in 2003 and her MFA degree from Columbia University of the Arts in 2005.

-She lives and works in New York City and Hillsdale, NY.
+She lives and works in New York City and Hillsdale, New York.

 Career

 Francesca DiMattio (born 1981) is an American artist born and based in New York City.
-She makes paintings that weave spaces using architectural, cultural and historical references.
-Patterns, textures and imagery combine to forge a logical cohesion from apparently disparate and chaotic elements.
-Large mural works on canvas have been displayed in the Saatchi Gallery in London, Locust Projects in Miami, Salon 94 Bowery in NYC and the Institute of Contemporary Art, Boston.
+She makes paintings combining sometimes disparate spaces using architectural, cultural and historical elements.
+Patterns, textures, and imagery combine to forge a logical cohesion from apparently separate and chaotic elements.
+Large mural works on canvas have been displayed in the Saatchi Gallery in London, Locust Projects in Miami, Salon 94 Bowery in Manhattan and the Institute of Contemporary Art, Boston.